 2. Team leads – Supervisors working at ground level who can overlook the operations.
 The functions could include watching over the SLA, call flow rate, monitoring calls, coming up with shift rosters and other related activities.

-I hope this blurb gave you an insight on the roles of service desk.
+I hope this blurb gave you an insight into the roles of the service desk.
 I would be publishing a RACI matrix soon enough.
 Let me know if you have further questions on any part of IT service management.